 - In our example, this is the BackColor attribute.

 - You can select other attributes from the drop-down menu.

 - The match value can be a constant (i.e. text, number, etc.) or a variable.

-- Column #6 shows the repository item the action is linked to, i.e. the UI element on which the validation is performed.
+- This column shows the repository item linked to the action, i.e. the UI element on which the validation is performed.

 Interpreting the validation